singo3/zenmug/docs/troubleshooting.md

 Any other JSON type—arrays, strings, numbers—violates the JSON Schema format rules and therefore triggers the error.
 In other words, the value assigned to `schema` must be an **object** (or `true`/`false`).
 The Responses API validates this before it ever generates text, so the error is **not** caused by the model failing to produce 5-7-5 lines—the request is rejected because the schema is malformed.

+### Why it “used to work” earlier in the day

+When no schema (or an always-true schema) is supplied, the model can return any text.
+In that situation the request succeeds, but the generated haiku is not guaranteed to respect the 5-7-5 pattern—hence the earlier non-5-7-5 output.
+After updating the request to add the strict schema above, the API now validates the payload before generation.
+Because the schema is expressed as an **array** instead of an **object**, the request is rejected at validation time and returns the `Invalid schema` error.
+In short: the first request passed because there was no schema enforcement, whereas the new request fails before generation because the schema format is invalid.

 #### 日本語での説明

 OpenAI API が「有効な JSON Schema である必要がある」と言うとき、`schema` に入れる値は次のどちらかでなければなりません。